LeoPlatform/rstreams/content/rstreams-node-sdk/streams-primer.md

 they are meant to read/write data sequentially one after the other.
 Steps near the beginning of the pipe are upstream and the
 `Sink` downstream: data flows is the furthest step downstream.
 The pipe exists to daisy chain the stream steps together.

-If you want the super short version, everything in a pipe must be linked together where start with a `Readable` followed by a `Writable` followed by a `Readable`and eventually end with a `Writable` as the `Sink`.
-Pipe step streams between the `Source` and the `Sink` have to be both a `Writable` and a `Readable` to allow the data to flow through the step: these in between steps are often called `Through` or `Transform` stream steps.
+Everything in a pipe must be linked together.
+A pipe starts with a `Readable`(the source) ad infinitum, eventually ending with a Writable we call the `Sink`.
+Pipe step streams between the `Source` and the `Sink` must be both a `Writable` and a `Readable` to allow the data to flow through the step: these in between steps are often called `Through` or `Transform` stream steps.
 ![Pipe Readable to Writable](../images/pipe-readable-to-writable.png "700px|center" )